publitas/docs/source/rest-v2.md

 | links               | Object | No       | Extracts link hotspots for any URL, document link, and email address found in PDF file (see object definition table below)
 | products            | Object | No       | Extracts product hotspots for any SKU found in PDF file, matching product feed or product library set (see object definition table below)

-Both 'links' and 'products' allow the fields bellow:
+Both 'links' and 'products' allow the fields below:

 | Name                | Type     | Required | Description
 | ------------------- | -------- | -------- | -----------